Bylaws of The NetBSD Foundation

 A Director may resign at any time upon written request to the Foundation.
 Furthermore, any Director or the entire Board of Directors may be removed, with an explanation provided for their removal, by a vote of seventy five per cent (75%) of the Active Members entitled to vote or as otherwise provided in the General Corporation Law of the State of Delaware.

-Should a vacancy on the Board of Directors appear in the middle of a term, including any vacancy created by reason of an increase in the authorized number of Directors, the most recent Nominating Committee to have met shall reconvene, solicit nominations for the Director, select a candidate, and present the candidate for confirmation by the Active Members.
+Should a vacancy on the Board of Directors appear in the middle of a term, including any vacancy created by reason of an increase in the authorized number of Directors, the most recent Vote Administrator with the help of the Election Validator shall solicit nominations for the Director and present the candidates for voting by the Active Members.
 Such confirmed Director shall serve the remainder of the term allotted to the vacated seat.

 Should a vacancy occur three months or fewer prior to the end of the term, the Nominating Committee may fill the vacancy at the same time as its ordinary procedures.
 Positions filled in that way will be valid until the end of the term.